-1. After starting the engine, place the gear shift lever in neutral.
+- 1. After starting the engine, place the gear shift lever in neutral.
 For approximately the first 3 minutes after starting, warm up the engine by operating at one fifth throttle or less.
-Otherwise, will shorten engine life.
+Otherwise, will shorten engine life. - 2.
+Check for steady flow of water from the cooling water pilot hole.